jetbrains-academy/javascript-fullstack-course/TestingDebugging/logging/task.md

 ```

 #### 3. Dependencies
-In a real project, you should also add libraries into `package.json`.
+In a real project, you'd also need to add any required libraries to `package.json`.
 In this task, we've already done it for you:
 ```json
   "dependencies": {
     ...,